MatthieuDartiailh/eapii/docs/source/get_started/configuration.rst

 .. contents::

-Eapii has some global settings related to its use of external librairies.
+Eapii has some global settings related to its use of external libraries.
 Most of the time the default values should be fine.
 However if it is not the case the following sections describe how to provide custom parameters.